shakfu/chuck-max/README.md

 make setup
 ```

-Note that `make setup` does two things: (1) retrieve `max-sdk-base` via a git submodule and makes the package and its contents available to be used by Max by creating a symlink of the `chuck-max` folder in `$HOME/Documents/Max 8/Packages`.
+Note that `make setup` does two things: (1) retrieves `max-sdk-base` as a git submodule and makes the package and its contents available to be used by Max by creating a symlink of the `chuck-max` folder in `$HOME/Documents/Max 8/Packages`.

-Now it should be possible to buid the base system with the following two build options:
+Now it should be possible to build the base system with either of the following two options:

 - `make` or `make native`: builds the external using your machine's native architecture which is `arm64` for Apple Silicon Macs and `x86_64` for Intel Macs.
 This is the default build option.

-- `make universal`: build the external using as a `universal` binary making it compatible with both Mac architectural variants.
-This is useful if you want share the external with others in custom Max package or standalone.
+- `make universal`: build the external as a `universal` binary making it compatible with both Mac architectural variants.
+This is useful if you want share the external with others in a custom Max package or standalone.

 ### B. The Advanced System

 The advanced system consists of the base system + two advanced chugins, `Faust.chug` and `WarpBuf.chug`:

-1. The [Fauck](https://github.com/ccrma/fauck) chugin contains the full llvm-based [faust](https://faust.grame.fr) engine and dsp platform which makes it very powerful and also quite large compared to other chugins (at around 45 MB stripped down).
+1. The [Fauck](https://github.com/ccrma/fauck) chugin contains the full llvm-based [faust](https://faust.grame.fr) engine and dsp platform which makes it quite powerful and also quite large compared to other chugins (at around 45 MB stripped down).
 It requires at least 2 output channels to work properly.
 It also uses the [libsndfile](https://github.com/libsndfile/libsndfile) library.

 2. The [WarpBuf](https://github.com/ccrma/chugins/tree/main/WarpBuf) chugin makes it possible to time-stretch and independently transpose the pitch of an audio file.
-It uses the [rubberband](https://github.com/breakfastquay/rubberband) library, [libsndfile](https://github.com/libsndfile/libsndfile), and [libsamplerate](https://github.com/libsndfile/libsamplerate).
+It uses the [rubberband](https://github.com/breakfastquay/rubberband), [libsndfile](https://github.com/libsndfile/libsndfile), and [libsamplerate](https://github.com/libsndfile/libsamplerate) libraries.

-To build the two *advanced* chugins, you will some additional dependencies which can also be installed via `Homebrew` as follows:
+To build these two chugins, you will need some additional dependencies which can also be installed via `Homebrew` as follows:

 ```bash
 brew install autoconf autogen automake flac libogg libtool libvorbis opus mpg123 lame rubberband libsamplerate
 ```

-After these are installed, it will be possible to build using the following options:
+After these are installed, it should be possible, subject to the compatibility matrix above, to build the advanced system with one of the following options:

-- `make brew`: build the external using the previoulsy installed homebrew dependencies, as well as downloaded `faust` headers and a downloaded pre-compiled `libfaust` (`libfaustwithllvm`) library.
+- `make brew`: build the external using the previously installed homebrew dependencies, as well as downloaded `faust` headers and a downloaded pre-compiled `libfaust` (`libfaustwithllvm`) library.
 This is the newer, faster, recommended way of getting a full chuck-max system up and running.

-- `make full`: build the external by building all of the dependencies except for `libfaust` from source.
-This is the previous way of building a base + advanced chugins system.
-It is only for advanced builders who want maximum flexibility in their builds.
+- `make full`: build the external by manually building all of the dependencies except for `libfaust` from source.
+This is the previous way of building an advanced system.
+It is currently only for advanced developers who want maximum flexibility in their builds.

-- `make nomp3`: same as `make full` except without support for the mp3 format.
-Try this variant if you are unable to build using `make full` on intel mac and/or older macOS versions.
+- `make nomp3`: same as `make full` except without support for the .mp3 format.
+Try this variant if you are unable to build using `make full` on Intel Macs or on older macOS versions.

-- `make light`: Same as `make full` except for `libsndfile` multi-file format support, which means that (.mp3, flac, vorbis, opus, ogg) formats are not supported in this build.
+- `make light`: Same as `make full` except for withouth `libsndfile` multi-file format support.
+This means that (.mp3, flac, vorbis, opus, ogg) formats are not supported in this build.
 Only `.wav` files can be used.

 ## Usage

-Open the help file `help/chuck~.maxhelp` for a demo.
-Check out the `patchers` folders for further examples of use.

-The `chuck-max` package consists of the following folder:
+The `chuck-max` package consists of the following folders:

 ```text
 chuck-max